Nathan-Mwai/notification-blogging-format/README.md

 - Instantaneous page switching
 - Including server side rendering
 - Wanting to explore some new outlooks
+- Using routes and also prevent them from being included in the paths using route groups i.e wrapping the foldername in ()
+- (auth) will contain all the auth routes
+- (root) will contain all the other routes

 ## MongoDB
 ### Why this